 British bobbies walk the beat, afternoon tea is a national institution and the locals have a love for cricket that is almost unrivalled world-wide.
 However there is something you may notice here that is distinctly un-British – a near perfect climate which includes almost year-round sunshine.

-The colourful, intimate and welcoming capital of Hamilton, which was founded in the late 18th Century, enjoys a central location overlooking the bustling Hamilton Harbour.
-The city has been the centre of trade and shipping since the early 19th Century and is the port of call for a number of North Atlantic cruise liners.
-The vibrant Front Street is a perfect spot to enjoy a Dark ‘n Stormy, Bermuda’s national drink, and the charming narrow streets that lead off it are well worth a wander.
-The delightfully landscaped, cannon-scattered gardens of Hamilton Fort afford wonderful views of the city and harbour as well as historic ramparts and fortifications to explore.
+The colourful, intimate and welcoming capital of Hamilton, which was founded in the late 18th Century, has a central island setting overlooking the bustling Hamilton Harbour.
+The city has been the centre of trade and shipping since the early 19th Century and today it is the port of call for a number of North Atlantic cruise liners.
+The vibrant Front Street is a perfect spot to enjoy a dark ‘n’ stormy, Bermuda’s national drink, and the charming narrow streets that lead off it are well worth a wander.
+The delightfully landscaped, cannon-scattered gardens of Hamilton Fort afford wonderful views of the city and harbour.
+There are also historic ramparts and fortifications to explore.

-The centuries of history are almost palpable in the air of St George’s, Bermuda’s first settlement and the nation’s capital until 1815, located at the nation’s northeastern tip.
+The centuries of history are almost palpable in the air of St George’s, Bermuda’s first settlement and the nation’s capital until 1815, is located at the nation’s northeastern tip.
 Seventeenth Century buildings stand almost unchanged from those early colonial days which began with the wrecking of the Sea Venture on the corals not far from these shores.
-Now a UNESCO World Heritage Site, the town and its surrounding fortifications are a living museum and while wandering the narrow lanes, many still with their original names, you may be forgiven for believing you have stepped into another age.
+Now a UNESCO World Heritage Site, the town and its surrounding fortifications are a living museum and as you wander along the narrow lanes, many of which still featuring their original names, you may be forgiven for believing you have stepped into another age.

-For such a small island stranded in the Atlantic some 650 miles from the coast of North America, there is a surfeit of activities for visitors to enjoy.
-From world class golf courses to incredible dive sites Bermuda is an island playground that offers more than just a beach escape - but that’s not to say the beaches themselves aren’t reason enough to visit.
-Unwinding on one of Bermuda’s famous pink-sand beaches, which are kissed by inviting turquoise waters, is best enjoyed with a Dark ‘n Stormy in hand.
+For such a small island that sits in the Atlantic some 650 miles from the coast of North America, there’s plenty of activities for visitors to enjoy.
+From world-class golf courses to incredible dive sites, Bermuda is an island playground that offers more than just a beach escape.
+There are six golf courses here, a few of which are award winners.
+And if you enjoy fantastic sea views while you tee off, a round at the Mid Ocean Club Golf Course is highly recommended.